hanfak/topics-to-learn/general-paradigms/projects.md

 ## Enterprise software

+- The display, manipulation, and storage of large amounts of complex data.
+- The support and/or automation of business processes that rely on this data.
 - used by Business
   - used by other areas of business
 - makes or saves money for the business